sirkotsky/falmouth/content/blog/2021-09-27 Computational Creativity.md

 Imagination is what helps reimagine the world.
 Creativity helps apply the ideas by turning them into tangible constructs.
 In other words, creativity is the process of imagining and turning the imaginary into new being, as Rollo May puts it in "The courage to create".

-Clearly, creativity demands more than just a set of naturally given qualities: a framework, "passion and commitment" (May, 1994).
-Creativity is the cornerstone of the "conceptual age", as per Daniel Pink, ruled by creators and empathizers (Pink, 2006).
+Clearly, creativity demands more than just a set of naturally given qualities: a framework, "passion and commitment" (May 1994).
+Creativity is the cornerstone of the "conceptual age", as per Daniel Pink, ruled by creators and empathizers (Pink 2006).
 So, can it be taught — more importantly, can creativity be understood by artificial intelligence?

-First, it's important to understand that people naturally talk a lot about the importance of being creative, but in reality often have "decidedly mixed feelings about creativity" (Roberto, 2019).
+First, it's important to understand that people naturally talk a lot about the importance of being creative, but in reality often have "decidedly mixed feelings about creativity" (Roberto 2019).
 At the same time, studies demonstrate the effectiveness of creativity training.

-> Well‐designed creativity training programs typically induce gains in performance with these effects generalizing across criteria, settings, and target populations (Scott, Leritz, Mumford, 2004).
+> Well‐designed creativity training programs typically induce gains in performance with these effects generalizing across criteria, settings, and target populations (Scott, Leritz, Mumford 2004).

 In his talks on computational creativity, Simon Colton's talks about artificial intelligence progressing rapidly, and being able to improve the quality of works it produces rapidly — so much so that he admits to feeling as he if he was in the room with an artist.

-While people actively unlearn to be creative, the IA learns to apply creativity — which seems to be possible, to a certain extent, although Ramon Mantaras disagrees with that approach, stating that artificial intellect lacks intentionality — "computer programs can only perform syntactic manipulation of symbols but are unable to give them any semantics" (Mantaras).
+While people actively unlearn to be creative, the IA learns to apply creativity — which seems to be possible, to a certain extent, although Ramon Mantaras disagrees with that approach, stating that artificial intellect lacks intentionality — "computer programs can only perform syntactic manipulation of symbols but are unable to give them any semantics" (Mantaras 2017).

 It is doubtful that the machines will ever be able to truly replace creative thinkers.
 Automation of routine tasks only helps speed up the process — a fast, more "intelligent" background cropping tool in Photoshop, "smart" filters, recommendations, quick actions — machines can do anything except give things meaning.
 We should not really consider machines as our competitors.